hunterbridges/PDFontConvert/README.md

 This utility comes bundled with several fonts from the [JFDotFont](http://jikasei.me/font/jf-dotfont/) and [KHDotFont](http://jikasei.me/font/kh-dotfont/) open font sets.

+Processed FNT files from these sets can be found in the `fnt/` folder.

 Font specimens can be previewed on their respective pages, or in the `png/` folder of this repository.